 6 House Painting Fails and How to Fix Them

 - Running out of paint partway through.
 This is closely linked to the previous problem with a slight, cruel twist: You’ve already done a major chunk of the work when you realize that your paint supply is just not going to see you through.
 In this case, focus on the best coverage for the upper portions of your walls – the lower part will usually be at least partially concealed by furniture.
 Or bite the bullet and wait till you can go out and buy more paint.
-Be aware that a new can of the same color may not be an exact match; you may need to apply another coat to the entire room for an even appearance.
+Be aware that a new can of the same color may not be an exact match; you might need to apply another coat to the entire room for an even appearance.

 - Streaking.
-No, we’re not talking about the 70s campus fad, but rather streaks left behind by uneven painting technique or insufficient paint.
+No, we’re not talking about the college campus fad, but rather streaks left behind by uneven painting technique or insufficient paint.
 The best fix is waiting for the walls to dry and then applying another coat (which needn’t be anywhere near as thorough as one intended to cover primer or a different base color).
 Roll the paint on in the shape of an “M” or “W” approximately 3’ high, for the smoothest look.
 If the streaks are left by sloppy brushwork, you may have to sand and clean the surface before slapping on the next coat.

 - Painting yourself into a corner.
 As Grandma always said, “It shouldn’t happen, but it happens.”
 If you find you’ve painted yourself into a corner when finishing the floor, there’s an alternative to sitting and waiting for it to dry.
 Take off your shoes.
 Walk across the painted area in your stocking feet until you reach “dry land.”
 Remove socks and discard.
 Let the floor dry and paint over your footprints.
 Don’t forget to cover the corner you originally found yourself trapped in.